-Writing a business book can be a challenge, for there is no such thing as “the” business book.
+Writing business books can be challenging, for there is no such thing as “the” business book.
 And there are different ways to structure the many things that fit in the “business book category.”

 Some business books are built around metaphors, some are based on scientific research, and others are “company-ographies,” including Ray Kroc’s Grinding It Out: The Making of McDonald’s.